 Group counseling can be a very powerful tool to help address addiction, grief, trauma, and many other behavioral health and everyday challenges.
-A trained professional therapist will help you and others in a similar situation explore the challenges faced and opportunities for growth and change.
-Support is provided not only by the therapist but also the others participating.
+A trained group therapy professional will help you and others in a similar situation explore the challenges faced and opportunities for growth and change.
+Support is provided not only by the therapist but also by the others participating.

-At Bayless Healthcare, we are specialists in group counseling and tailor the groups offered to the needs of the community and our patients.
+At Bayless Healthcare, we are specialists in providing group counseling services and tailoring the groups offered to the needs of the community and our patients.
 Learn more below or schedule an appointment today to get started.

 There are many different types of group counseling, but the most common types of group therapy tend to consist of:

 - Cognitive therapy groups – Cognitive therapy, also called cognitive-behavioral therapy or CBT for short, is a type of counseling and therapy that is designed to help people identify, isolate, and change destructive, harmful, or disturbing thought patterns that may negatively affect their lives, behavior, and emotions.
 It focuses on the open sharing of negative thoughts, practicing new skills, developing coping strategies, setting goals, and problem-solving.